Rogers announces multi-year partnership with the Professional Women’s Hockey League

 As part of its partnership with the PWHL, Rogers is also helping to support PWHL Montreal.
 The telecom giant will be providing “once-in-a-lifetime experiences” for girls in local minor hockey programs.
 In exchange, the Rogers brand will be featured on team helmets and in-arena signage and promotions.

-Custom content is also set to be produced and featured throughout the PWHL season.
-This includes ‘Faceoff presented by Rogers’, an exclusive behind-the-scenes series that explores the lives of the league’s top players.
+Custom content will also be produced and featured throughout the PWHL season.
+This includes ‘Faceoff presented by Rogers, an exclusive behind-the-scenes series that explores the lives of the league’s top players.
 In addition, Rogers is sponsoring a closed practice in each Canadian market for girls playing minor hockey.

+The PWHL was founded in August 2023 as a replacement for the Premier Hockey Federation.
+The league is compromised by three Canadian teams and three teams from the U.S. This includes teams from Toronto, Ottawa and Quebec.
+On the American side, the PWHL is represented by teams in New York, Boston and Minnesota.

 Image credit: Shutterstock